causiq/logary/README.md

 unhandled exception that you as a programmer did not have in your mental model while writing the code.
 These events should be logged at the `Error` level.

-At this level human being are normally directly alerted.
+At this level human beings are normally directly alerted.

 `Warn` are for things like 100 failed password attempts within 5 minutes, for one of your users, or a temporary network glitch while communicating with a "resource" such as your database.

-If these events for an anomoly and persist over time, humans may be alerted.
+If these events for an anomaly and persist over time, humans may be alerted.

 At `Info` level, I like to put events and gauges that measure company- relevant stuff, like when users sign in, sign up, an integration has to perform a retry